Get Life Insurance with Cancer: Cancer Patients and Survivors

 How quickly tumors grow is classified by Grade or Stage.
 Grade I is most favorable, while Grade IV carries the worst prognosis.
 Cancer treatment depends upon the type and stage of cancer.
 Common treatments include surgery to remove tumors, radiation, chemotherapy, immunotherapy, and hormone therapy.

-In order to be financially viable, life insurance companies that offer coverage to cancer survivors must carefully asses risk levels before approving new policyholders, especially if they’ve had a cancer diagnosis in the past.
+In order to be financially viable, life insurance companies that offer coverage to cancer survivors must carefully assess risk levels before approving new policyholders, especially if they’ve had a cancer diagnosis in the past.
 While some life insurance companies may simply deny life insurance coverage for cancer survivors, other companies may offer you a policy.

-- Where was your cancer or what is your tissue of origin?
+- Where was your cancer, or what is your tissue of origin?

 - Treatments underwent?

 Underwriters will also want to know the history of your treatment in addition to the type of cancer.
 This helps them determine the type of insurance policy you may get and your current condition.